Home /Search

 The Regional Air Quality Deterministic Prediction System FireWork (RAQDPS-FW) carries out physics and chemistry calculations, including emissions from active wildfires, to arrive at deterministic predictions of chemical species concentration of interest to air quality, such as fine particulate matter PM2.5 (2.5 micrometers in diameter or less).
 Geographical coverage is Canada and the United States.
 Data is available at a horizontal resolution of 10 km.
 While the system encompasses more than 80 vertical levels, data is available only for the surface level.
 The products are presented as historical, annual or monthly, averages which highlight long-term trends in cumulative effects on the environment.

-Air quality – Average sulphur dioxide concentrations at monitoring stations
+Air quality – Peak fine particulate matter concentrations at monitoring stations

 The Canadian Environmental Sustainability Indicators (CESI) program provides data and information to track Canada's performance on key environmental sustainability issues.
-The Air quality indicators track ambient concentrations of fine particulate matter, ground-level ozone, sulphur dioxide, nitrogen dioxide, and volatile organic compounds at the national, regional and urban levels and at local monitoring stations.
-The national and regional indicators are presented with their corresponding Canadian Ambient Air Quality Standard when available.
-Canadians are exposed to air pollutants on a daily basis, and this exposure can cause adverse health and environmental effects.
+The Air quality indicators track ambient concentrations of fine particulate matter, ground-level ozone, sulphur dioxide, nitrogen dioxide and volatile organic compounds at the national, regional and urban area levels and at local monitoring stations.
 Information is provided to Canadians in a number of formats including: static and interactive maps, charts and graphs, HTML and CSV data tables and downloadable reports.
 See the supplementary documentation for the data sources and details on how the data were collected and how the indicator was calculated.Canadian Environmental Sustainability Indicators: https://www.canada.ca/environmental-indicators

 Tell us what you think!